Mansfield Park (1999 film): Slavery

 Austen's novel mentions slavery on several occasions but does not elaborate on it.
 Most notably, in the novel, Fanny asks a question about the slave trade to Sir Thomas and is not answered.
 The film includes slavery as a central plot point, including explicit descriptions of the treatment of slaves (e.g. Fanny finds violent drawings of the treatment of slaves in Tom's room) and numerous reminders of how the Bertram family's wealth is built on slavery.

 The role and influence of slavery in the world of Mansfield Park is emphasized from the start of the film.
 Fanny sees a slave ship near the coast on her initial journey to the family, asks her coachman about it and receives an explanation.

 The Australian historian Keith Windschuttle criticised Rozema for adding in this scene, not in the book, concerning the part where Fanny hears terrible cries from a ship off the coast and is told it is a slave ship bringing in its human cargo to Portsmouth.
 Windschuttle notes that slaves were never brought to British shores.
 The essence of the triangular trade was that after the ships had transported the enslaved captives from Africa to the Caribbean, they would return to Europe loaded only with sugar and tobacco.
 Then, leaving Europe, they would return to Africa, loaded with manufactured goods.
 A parallel is drawn between Fanny's role as a woman and a poor relative in the Bertram family, and the role of the enslaved.

-Tom Bertram's return from Antigua is motivated by his disgust with what he has seen there, and this disgust is reinforced by a journal that Fanny finds at Mansfield Park recounting apparently criminal events occurring in Antigua that involve Sir Thomas.
+Tom Bertram's return from Antigua is motivated by his disgust with what he has seen there, and this disgust is reinforced by a sketchbook journal that Fanny finds at Mansfield Park recounting apparently criminal events occurring in Antigua that involve Sir Thomas.

 At the end of the film a voiceover also informs the viewer that Sir Thomas has divested himself of his estates in Antigua, presumably as a form of redemption.